 - Any updates on the amounts in relation to franchise establishment costs and other ongoing payments whilst the franchised business is operated by the franchisee; and,

-This is also a good time to have Coleman Greig Lawyers review and suggest any changes to the Franchise Agreement that may be warranted.
+This is also a good time to have Coleman Greig Lawyers review and suggest any changes to the Franchise Agreement that may be warranted and ensure the Agreement will be Code compliant.
 You should also consider if you wish to grant or limit the ability for it or franchisees to make online sales; what end of term arrangements you wish to impose; what dispute resolution mechanisms you wish to incorporate into the Franchise Agreement; and, how the marketing fund (if applicable) will be operated and audited.

 In addition, you should consider changes to your agreement to reflect any concerns and or issues your business has faced in the last 12 months or as a result of changes in legislation.